offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 </td></tr>
 </table>

-All of this leads to the following realization: The addition of `first_idx` / `suffix_offset` to the BWT records is pointless.
-The standalone suffix array algorithm can seek out these indexes on its own and the only data it needs is the original sequence and the `first_idx` / `suffix_offset` column (each index defines the start of a suffix in the original sequence).
+All of this leads to the following realization: The addition of `first_indexes` / `suffix_offsets` to the BWT records is pointless.
+The standalone suffix array algorithm can seek out these indexes on its own and the only data it needs is the original sequence and the `first_indexes` / `suffix_offsets` column (each index defines the start of a suffix in the original sequence).
 It doesn't need the columns `first` or `last`.
 What's the point of using this BWT algorithm when it needs more memory than the standalone suffix array algorithm but doesn't do anything more / better?

 The situation changes a little once checkpointing comes in to play.
 The wider the gaps are between checkpoints, the less memory gets wasted.
 However, regardless of how wide the gaps are, you will never reach a point where there is no memory being wasted.
-It's only when the checkpointed `first_idx` / `suffix_offset` column is combined with a much more memory efficient BWT representation that it beats the standalone suffix array algorithm in terms of memory efficiency.
+It's only when the checkpointed `first_indexes` / `suffix_offsets` column is combined with a much more memory efficient BWT representation that it beats the standalone suffix array algorithm in terms of memory efficiency.

-That more memory efficient BWT representation is described in a later section, which integrates checkpointed `first_idx` / `suffix_offset` into it: Algorithms/Single Nucleotide Polymorphism/Burrows-Wheeler Transform/Checkpointed Algorithm_TOPIC
+That more memory efficient BWT representation is described in a later section, which integrates checkpointed `first_indexes` / `suffix_offsets` into it: Algorithms/Single Nucleotide Polymorphism/Burrows-Wheeler Transform/Checkpointed Algorithm_TOPIC
 ````

 #### Deserialization Algorithm